zyt0328/Projects/ImageClassfication-DogVsCat/README.md

 Description of each document in the project:

+	Best_CNN_Model:
-	Best_CNN_Model:This file shows how we trained our CNN dog and cat recognition model.
+	This file shows how we trained our CNN dog and cat recognition model.
 We used close to 25,000 images of dogs and cats to train the model, and the training time was close to 90 minutes, and the prediction accuracy was stable at about 91%.
 The accuracycan be further improved by increasing the number of images in the training set and increasing the number of training rounds.

+    DogVsCat:
-    DogVsCat: This folder holds our trained model and its parameters in Best_CNN_Model.
+	This folder holds our trained model and its parameters in Best_CNN_Model.
     Using the load_model function in Keras to use our model directly: myModel = tf.keras.models.load_model('DogVsCat')

+    all_model:
-    all_model:This file shows the improvement of each classification model from the refined data extracted using our trained CNN model as a feature extractor.The training results of the common model are not included in this paper, and all common models are given almost 50% accuracy.
+	This file shows the improvement of each classification model from the refined data extracted using our trained CNN model as a feature extractor.The training results of the common model are not included in this paper, and all common models are given almost 50% accuracy.
 You can add your own code to test the common model.        !!!For detailed information, please check our report.!!!